Child Concussions and Traumatic Brain Injuries (TBI)

 Protect Your Family from Head Injuries - Always Wear a Helmet

-Breakstone, White & Gluck encourages all cyclists to wear bike helmets to protect themselves.
+Breakstone, White & Gluck encourages all cyclists to wear a bike helmet to protect against the risk of a head injury.
 Wearing a helmet is a simple habit.
-But to really protect yourself, you must commit to wear your helmet every time you ride.
+But to get the most protection, you must commit to wear your helmet every time you ride.

 In Massachusetts, cyclists who are 16 and younger are required to wear bicycle helmets.
-If you are a parent, make sure your child wears a helmet (even on quick trips).
+If you are a parent, make sure your child wears a helmet (even when riding short distances).
 And wear one yourself.
-Seeing you in a helmet will strongly influence your child.
+This will set a meaningful example for your child.

-Breakstone, White & Gluck has over 100 years combined experience representing those injured by negligence in Massachusetts.
-Read more about our Project KidSafe campaign and our attorneys' experience representing individuals who have suffered traumatic brain injuries and concussions.
+Breakstone, White & Gluck is a Boston personal injury law firm.
+We have over 100 years combined experience representing those injured by negligence in Massachusetts.
+We founded our Project KidSafe campaign in 2013 to raise awareness about preventing head injuries.
+We invite you to read more about our Project KidSafe campaign and our attorneys.